cdpadilla42/chrisdpadilla.com/_posts/books2022.md

 **The Listening Book by W.A.
 Mathieu**

 Everyone should read this!
 Even non musicians.
-The book takes the pure meditative quality of listening to and reveling in sound form the start and further combs towards practicing music.
+The book takes the pure meditative quality of listening to and reveling in sound from the start and further combs towards practicing music.
 Absolutely beautiful.
 So many wonderful insights on our relation to sound and being a creative musician in the world.

 <div className="clearfix">